 You could see the entire city on foot in about an hour.
 Then when you’re ready to cool off in the ocean, head to the accurately named Artificial Beach.
-Leave your bikini at home, however, as this Muslim country encourages modesty even while swimming.
+Leave your bikini at home, however, as this Muslim country encourages modesty while swimming.
 You’ll save a bundle on sunscreen!

-Have a change to suggest for this story?
+Have a suggestion for this story?
 We’d love for you to submit it!

 Are you a teacher who’s interested in telling this story to your students?
 Here’s a slideshow to get you started!

 - Pretend you know nothing about Maldives.
 Then someone hands you this banknote below and asks you to guess what might be true about the country.
 What answers would you give?
 In other words, what does this money tell you about Maldives?

 - Look up the exchange rate for Maldives’ money and US dollars.
 How much is this banknote worth?
 Then calculate how many rufiyaa you’d get for US$10, US$20, and US$50.